areas of expertise

 Jeremy’s clients include filmmakers, technology platforms, production companies, publishers, brands, businesses, creative agencies, artists, actors, models, writers, directors, financiers, media companies, video game developers, tech companies, and business and media executives.

 Jeremy has published and spoken extensively on IP, entertainment, media, technology, and privacy matters.
 He is listed as a 2022 Super Lawyer for Intellectual Property Litigation in Southern California by Super Lawyers magazine.
-The 2022 edition of Best Lawyers in America honors Jeremy for his Entertainment Law work.The Legal 500 has recognized Jeremy for his work on high-profile copyright and privacy matters and he is National Chapter Coordinator for The Copyright Society of the USA.
+The 2022 and 2023 editions of Best Lawyers in America honor Jeremy for his Entertainment Law work.The Legal 500 has recognized Jeremy for his work on high-profile copyright and privacy matters and he is National Chapter Coordinator for The Copyright Society of the USA.
 Jeremy is also a regular contributor to IP and Media Law Updates, a Frankfurt Kurnit blog covering media, entertainment and IP developments.

 In 2015, after spending eight years with the firm in New York, Jeremy moved across the country with his wife and two children to help launch Frankfurt Kurnit’s LA office.
 He is admitted to practice in New York and California.

 awards & recognition

 Southern California 2017 and 2022 "Super Lawyer" by Super Lawyers magazine

 New York-area 2012-2016 "Rising Star" by Super Lawyers magazine